 Example 2: If the welding current 400A is selected, the welding voltage is calculated as follows:

 Welding voltage=(0.05 × 400+14 ± 3）

 4. Influence of welding voltage on welding effect

-When the voltage is too high: the arc length becomes longer, the spatter particles become larger, which is easy to produce pores, the weld bead becomes wider, the solution depth and surplus height become smaller, and there is a “patter!
-Patter!”
-Sound.
+When the voltage is too high, the arc length increases, leading to larger spatter particles that can easily produce pores.
+Additionally, the weld bead becomes wider, while the solution depth and surplus height become smaller.
+This can also result in a “patter! patter!” sound.

-When the voltage is low: when the welding wire is inserted into the base metal, the spatter increases, the weld bead narrows, the solution depth and surplus height increase, and there is a “Bang!
-Bang!
-Bang!”
-Sound.
+Conversely, when the voltage is too low, the spatter increases as the welding wire is inserted into the base metal.
+Furthermore, the weld bead narrows, and both the solution depth and surplus height increase.
+This can lead to a “bang! bang! bang!” sound.